 Bachelor of Spatial Science (Honours) (Surveying)

-Are you interested in the impact or flooding, construction, mining or land use?
+Are you interested in the impact of flooding, construction, mining or land use?
 Are you interested in a career in the outdoors working on land development, construction or mining projects?
 Explore the world of surveying with USQ’s Bachelor of Spatial Science (Honours) (Surveying).
-Your studies will equip you with knowledge and skills in geographical information systems, mining, construction, cadastral and geodetic surveying, and land and sustainability studies.
+Your studies will equip you with knowledge and skills in land and sustainable studies, geographical information systems, mining, construction, in Queensland or New South Wales cadastral surveying, or even both if you like.
 In addition, you can choose a research project in your fourth year to investigate specialist surveying topics.

 Study surveying online or on-campus

 Studying surveying at USQ will mean you will receive an exceptional education from Australia’s largest surveying education provider.
 You can choose to study online or enjoy the USQ on-campus experience.

 When you graduate, you will eligible to apply for membership with the Surveying and Spatial Science Institute Australia.

 USQ's Bachelor of Spatial Science (Honours) (Surveying) is fully accredited by the Surveyors Board of Queensland and is recognised in every Australian state and in New Zealand through reciprocal arrangements.
 The degree, together with relevant industry experience, enables registration and/or licensing as a cadastral surveyor with the Boards of Surveyors in Australia and New Zealand.

 If you are enrolled in the External study mode in this degree, you will have the opportunity to come on-campus for residential schools, where you will attend face-to-face lectures and tutorials, use the facilities and meet staff and other students.

 Approximate annual costs1 for your first year of study (8 units) in this program are: